paciorek/future-kubernetes/README.md

 ### Removing your Kubernetes cluster

-Make sure to do this or the cloud provider (Google in this case) will keep chargning you, hour after hour after hour.
+Make sure to do this or the cloud provider (Google in this case) will keep charging you, hour after hour after hour.

 ```
 gcloud container clusters delete future --zone=us-west1-a